-- Guests: A University guest network connection (wireless only) requires appropriate credentials be established in advance and network traffic is sent via a dedicated route bypassing the restrictions on the academic network.
+- Guests: A University guest network connection (wireless only) requires appropriate credentials to be established in advance and network traffic is sent via a dedicated route bypassing the restrictions on the academic network.

 Target availability: 99.95% of service hours, excluding advertised planned maintenance downtime.
 This equates to a target of no more than 23 minutes of unplanned outages per month.

 The University data network is designed and built with both performance and resilience in mind.
 The network itself is made up of high capacity, highly available hardware and infrastructure.
-Comprehensive network monitoring and maintenance work ensures that any network service problems are detected and dealt with quickly.
+Comprehensive network monitoring and maintenance work ensure that any network service problems are detected and dealt with quickly.

 Support and Documentation

 User guides, containing guidance on how to access the University’s data network are available at http://www.ncl.ac.uk/itservice/connect.

 There is a Network Connection Clinic (offering help and advice to students on connecting to the University’s network) at the Old Library User Area (OLUA) Help Desk.